 - offering training placements for student nurses from St. Bartholomew's Hospital and school nurses

 - 5 day TEACCH training courses for staff in Borough pre-schools, schools, adult services and health personnel

-Also located on site at Trinity but employed by the PCT the school has two full time nurses, and sessional input from physiotherapists, occupational therapists and PCT speech and language therapists.
+Also located on site at Trinity but employed by the PCT the school has one full time nurses, and sessional input from physiotherapists, occupational therapists and PCT speech and language therapists.

 Multidisciplinary work to put in place appropriate programmes for pupils and training in their implementation is ongoing.
 Regular clinics are run in school by consultant paediatricians, a dietician, dental health, an audiologist, an ophthalmologist and an optician.

 Other providers who contribute to the provision of services for our pupils include: